-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Naturopath services \checkmark Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
 See Dental services in the Benefits Chart Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Outpatient prescription drugs (such as self-administered or take home drugs). ✓ Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television ✓ Physical exams for the following reasons: employment, licensing, insurance coverage (i.e. pilot licenses, commercial driver license, etc.) ✓ Prescription drugs prescribed for off-label use May be covered when supported by Medicare recognized compendium Private room in a hospital Covered only when medically necessary Radial keratotomy, LASIK surgery, and other low vision aids Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
+Outpatient prescription drugs (such as self-administered or take home drugs). ✓ Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television \checkmark Physical exams for the following reasons: employment, licensing, insurance coverage (i.e. pilot licenses, commercial driver license, etc.) \checkmark Prescription drugs prescribed for off-label use May be covered when supported by Medicare recognized compendium Private room in a hospital Covered only when medically necessary Radial keratotomy, LASIK surgery, and other low vision aids Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
 Refractive eye exams See Vision services (routine) in the Benefits Chart for information on when these services are covered.

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Reversal of genital surgery or reversal of surgery to revise secondary sex characteristics; sperm preservation in advance of hormonal treatment or gender surgery or cryopreservation of fertilized embryos. √ Reversal of sterilization procedures and or non-prescription contraceptive supplies √ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
-Routine dental care, such as cleanings, fillings or dentures.
-See Dental services in the Benefits Chart and Optional Supplemental Dental Benefits in Chapter 4, Section 2.2 for more information about when these services are covered and additional limitations.
-Routine foot care (i.e. the cutting or removal of corns and calluses, the trimming, cutting, and clipping of nails, or hygienic or other preventive maintenance, including cleaning and soaking the feet) Some limited coverage provided according to Medicare guidelines, e.g., if you have diabetes See Over-the-counter (OTC) allowance in the Benefits Chart Services considered not reasonable and necessary, according to Original Medicare standards ✓ Services provided by providers that are not licensed or certified by Medicare or providers that have opted out of Medicare See Outpatient mental health care in the Benefits Chart
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Reversal of genital surgery or reversal of surgery to revise secondary sex characteristics; sperm preservation in advance of hormonal treatment or gender surgery or cryopreservation of fertilized embryos. ✓ Reversal of sterilization procedures and or non- prescription contraceptive supplies ✓ Routine dental care, such as cleanings, fillings or dentures.
+See Dental services and Over- the-counter (OTC) allowance in the Benefits Chart and Optional Supplemental Dental Benefits in Chapter 4, Section 2.2 for more information about when these services are covered and additional limitations.
+Routine foot care (i.e. the cutting or removal of corns and calluses, the trimming, cutting, and clipping of nails, or hygienic or other preventive maintenance, including cleaning and soaking the feet) Some limited coverage provided according to Medicare guidelines, e.g., if you have diabetes Services considered not reasonable and necessary, according to Original Medicare standards ✓ Services provided by providers that are not licensed or certified by Medicare or providers that have opted out of Medicare See Alternative care and Outpatient mental health care in the Benefits Chart

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services or prescription drugs provided outside of the United States See Worldwide coverage in the Benefits Chart for coverage of services outside of the United States Supplies for home use such as gloves, gauze, dressings, bandages, tape, antiseptics, alcohol wipes, Ace-type bandages, shower/bath chairs, commodes, and rolling walkers.
-See Over-the-counter (OTC) allowance in the Benefits Chart TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw. ✓ Transplant expenses beyond plan covered benefits (i.e. pre-transplant evaluations, meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, laundry, car rental, pet care, donor services, personal items, travel benefits for donor). ✓ Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered ✓ X-rays, labs, or other diagnostic procedures ordered or provided by a chiropractor or other alternative care provider √
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services or prescription drugs provided outside of the United States See Worldwide coverage in the Benefits Chart for coverage of services outside of the United States Supplies for home use such as gloves, gauze, dressings, bandages, tape, antiseptics, alcohol wipes, Ace-type bandages, shower/ bath chairs, commodes, and rolling walkers.
+See Over-the-counter (OTC) allowance in the Benefits Chart TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw. \checkmark Transplant expenses beyond plan covered benefits (i.e. pre-transplant evaluations, meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, laundry, car rental, pet care, donor services, personal items, travel benefits for donor). ✓ Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered ✓